 You also have blood tests to look at your general health, make sure your kidneys and liver are working well and test for infections such as hepatitis C virus.

 You have other tests to find out which areas of your body are affected by lymphoma.
 This is called staging.
 It usually involves having a CT scan.
 You might also have a PET scan if your specialist thinks it would be helpful in planning your treatment, although this is less common for marginal zone lymphomas than other types of lymphoma.

 You usually have your tests done as an outpatient.
 It takes a few weeks to get all the results.
 Waiting for test results can be a worrying time, but it is important for your medical team to gather all of this information in order to plan the best treatment for you.

 Most people with splenic MZL have lymphoma in their bone marrow when it is diagnosed.
 This means it is usually advanced (stage 4).
 Effective treatment is available for advanced splenic MZL.

 Splenic MZL develops slowly.
-Treatment is often successful, but the lymphoma usually relapses (comes back) and needs more treatment to keep it under control.
+Treatment is often successful, but the lymphoma often relapses (comes back) and needs more treatment to keep it under control.
 Most people live with this type of lymphoma for many years.
 You might have periods when you feel well and don’t need treatment, and other periods when your symptoms get worse and you need more treatment.

-If your medical team think your lymphoma might have transformed, you might have a biopsy to check for faster-growing cells.
+If your medical team thinks your lymphoma might have transformed, you might have a biopsy to check for faster-growing cells.
 Transformed splenic MZL lymphoma is treated in the same way as fast-growing (high-grade) non-Hodgkin lymphoma, such as diffuse large B-cell lymphoma (DLBCL).